 If you know the student in an academic capacity, please also address the student’s participation in class, as well as their skills in collaborating with and listening to others.

-Unfortunately, applicants who do not have two letters of reference are automatically disqualified from the VCCF scholarship application process.
+Unfortunately, applicants who do not have two references are automatically disqualified from the VCCF scholarship application process.

-If you are unable to write a letter of reference for a student, please notify the student immediately so that the student can ask someone else.
+If you are unable to fill out the questionnaire, please notify the student immediately so that the student can ask someone else.

 I was initially planning on majoring in business administration; however I recently changed my major to nursing.
 My ultimate goal after college is to change the world in a positive way and save lives!